bhdirect-ebooks/dev-docs/source/process/convert.md

 **7.** Then on the Mac-side in the project directory, run **`npm run upload`** so that the files are moved to Content Platform and the Wordsearch library.

+8. Move the Scene7 image to the 'Images to Scene7' (no longer adding this to the _Automation>Scene7 folder) directory in Alfresco.

 <hr />

 ## The process in action...